67P/kredits-contracts/README.md

 **Step 2-4 is also summarized in `npm run bootstrap`**

+If you want to reset your local setup:

+        $ npm run reset // deploys a new kit and a new DAO
+        $ npm run reset:hard // deploys all apps and does reset

 ## Contract architecture

 Contracts are organized in independent apps (see `/apps`) and are developed